Graduate Department of Modern Languages and Linguistics

 For the MA in Spanish, students may choose either a thesis-type program or a course-type program.
 For the thesis-type program, the student must complete a minimum of 30 semester hours of credit including thesis credit.
 At least 21 of these hours must be taken on a letter-grade basis (A, B, C).
 The minimum/maximum number of thesis hours for completion of a master's degree shall be six hours.
 For the course-type program, the student must complete a minimum of 30 semester hours of coursework.
 At least 21 of these hours must be taken on a letter-grade basis (A, B, C).
 For both the thesis and course-type MAs in Spanish, students may choose from three tracks for specialization:

-• Iberian and Latin American Literatures and Cultures
+- Iberian and Latin American Literatures and Cultures

-• Linguistics and Literature
+- Hispanic Linguistics and Literature

-Regardless of specialization, all students must complete LIN 5744 Introduction to Language, Language Learning, and Language Instruction during the Fall semester of their first year.
+Regardless of specialization, all students must complete LIN 5744 Introduction to Language Learning and Instruction during the Fall semester of their first year.
 Upon recommendation by the graduate advisor, graduate students may be required to take SPN 5900 Advanced Spanish Composition and Translation, which will not count toward the course-area requirement but will count toward the hour requirements for graduation.
 No graduate credit can be transferred from another school to count toward the MA degree at FSU.
 In general, undergraduate courses taken at FSU will not apply toward graduate credit.

 Specialization in Iberian and Latin American Literatures and Cultures